chimera-linux/cports/Packaging.md

 * `scp` Enables `-fstack-clash-protection`.

 <a id="tools"></a>
-### Tools
+### Tools and Tool Flags

 The build system also provides separate management of tools for convenience.
-Tools in this case refer primarily to the toolchain.
+Similarly, it allows you to declare custom tool flags.
+Tools and tool flags in this case refer primarily to the toolchain and flags passed to it.

 By default, the following tools are defined: